Data Storytelling: How to Tell a Great Story with Data?

 Textual Data

-When data is found in this form, it’s usually good to be finding how often a word has been used or what the sentiment of the text is.
-Stories can be told best using this form of data.
+When data is found in this form, it’s usually good to find how often a word has been used or what the sentiment of the text is.
+This form of data is best for telling stories.
 One of the best-suited visualizations for textual data is the WordCloud.
-The wordcloud brings the more frequent ones to the center and enlarges them, giving us a clear picture of what the general idea of the text depicts.
+The WordCloud brings the more frequent ones to the center and enlarges them, giving us a clear picture of the text’s general idea.

-For example, the wordcloud in this article displayed above gives a representation of the twitter dataset.
-It shows that love is the most frequent positive term used in the tweets.
+For example, the WordCloud in this article displayed above represents the Twitter dataset.
+It shows that love is the most frequent positive term used in tweets.

 Mixed Data